Splunk Observability

 Splunk Observability connection also requires entering your organization’s Realm.
 Follow the below instructions to get your API endpoint for the Realm in Splunk:

-To add Splunk Observability as a data source in Nobl9 using the Agent or Direct connection method, follow these steps:
+You can add the Splunk Observability data source using the direct or agent connection methods.
+For both methods, start with these steps:

 Direct connection to Splunk Observability requires users to enter their credentials which Nobl9 stores safely.
 To set up this type of connection: